-We decided to start our new series of articles “Country Of The Month” with Hungary.
+We decided to continue our new series of articles “Country Of The Month” with Hungary.
 In a period of four weeks, we are going to remind you of the best Hungarian entries.
 Note: we selected the entries not by their place in their final, but by their impact on the fans.

 Friderika Bayer – Kinek mondjam el vétkeimet?